whispybaby/whispybaby/README.md

 ## Projects .° ༘🎧⋆🖇₊˚ෆ

--Currently, I want to improve in Kotlin so that the project takes shape more quickly. https://github.com/StudyCombinaded/StudyCombinaded
+-Currently, I want to improve in flutter so that the project takes shape more quickly. https://github.com/StudyCombinaded/StudyCombinaded

 ## Fun facts ୧⍤⃝💐